 From web and game development to machine learning and data analysis, Python finds its usage in almost every sphere of software development.

 Python has a vast, active, and supportive community around the globe.
 This community ensures continued improvement of the language and provides extensive support through sharing modules, libraries, and frameworks.

-Python is extremely versatile and powerful due to its easy integration with C, C++, and Java languages.
+Python is extremely versatile and powerful due to its ease of integration with C, C++, and Java languages.

-Python has a rich set of libraries and frameworks that help developers execute ideas without coding from scratch.
+Python has a rich set of libraries and frameworks that help developers to execute ideas without having to code from scratch.